 Financial Impact of COVID-19 on California Federally Qualified Health Centers - Infographic

-Resource Topic: Emerging Issues, Finance, Governance, HIT/Data, Operations
+Resource Topic: Emerging Issues, Finance, Governance, Health Information Technology (HIT)/Data, Operations

 Resource Subtopic: COVID-19, Research and Data, Financial performance improvement, Financial trends.